 Split your wood, stack it on a solid covered platform such as a deck or inside a shed, and allow several months at minimum for it to become seasoned.
 Ideally, you should wait an entire year before burning what you’ve cut, but that’s often not feasible.

 With each year that goes by, gathering firewood becomes easier.
 You will discover areas of forest that consistently produce good firewood trees, handling the chainsaw will become second nature, and you will come to enjoy the time you spend in the woods, making use of what it has to offer.
 The reward of spending a winter burning only the wood you cut yourself is great, but more than that, it’s one step closer to total self-sufficiency.

-For more on firewood, check out our Six Tips For Better Burning and see what Woody from Obadiah’s has to say about storage in our video below.
+For more on firewood, check out our Six Tips For Better Burning and see what Obadiah’s has to say about storage in the video below.